Rediscovering Your True Self

 - Lawrence Monks

-In the opening chapter of Genesis we read one of the most profound statements about the human person: that we are created in the image and likeness of God.
-At first glance this may seem like a comforting theological idea, but when we reflect more deeply it raises an important question.
+In the opening chapter of Genesis we read one of the most profound statements about the human person: that we are created in the "image and likeness of God."
+At first glance this may seem perplexing, but when we reflect more deeply it raises several important questions.
 If we are created in God’s image, why do we struggle so often?
 Why do we make choices that move us away from the good we know we should pursue?

-The reality of the human condition is that although we bear God’s image, we are not yet perfected in it.
-We live within the tension between who we truly are and who we sometimes become through our choices, fears, and desires.
+The reality of the human condition is that although we bear God’s image and likeness, we are not yet perfected in it.
+We live within the tension between who we truly are meant to be and who we sometimes become through our choices, fears, and desires.
 Our lives are shaped by both internal forces—such as freedom of will—and external influences that constantly challenge us.
 The spiritual life, therefore, becomes a journey of rediscovering the person God created us to be.

 One passage of Scripture that has always helped me understand this mystery comes from St. Paul’s First Letter to the Thessalonians: